Department of Curriculum and Instruction

 A minimum of 120 hours are required for graduation.
 Students may need to take general electives to reach the credit hour requirement.
 Elective hours may vary based on course selection.

-Bachelor of Science with a Major in High School Education/General Social Science
+Bachelor of Science with a Major in Secondary Education/General Social Science

-This curriculum results in a major in secondary education, with teacher certification in general social science.
+This curriculum results in a major in secondary education, with professional educator Class B certification in general social studies.
 A history major may also be obtained by completing requirements specific to that major.

 RequirementsHours